movesthatmatter/movex/libs/movex/README.md

         moves: [], // hide the moves
       }
     };
-  },

-  // This is not really an action here as it doesn't process the next state
+  }

+  return state;
+};

+// As a static method on the reducer function to check wether the
-  //  but returns true when it's time to reveal all the private states by
+//  It returns true when it's time to reveal all the private states by
-  //  reconciling them all into the Public State
-  $canRevealPrivateState: (state): boolean => {
+//  reconciling them all into the Public State gameReducer.$canRevealPrivateState: (state): boolean => {
   // If both players submitted than it's time to Reveal the moves!!! return state.playerA.submitted && state.playerB.submitted;
 }
-}

 dispatchPrivate(
-// Private Function
+  resourceIdentifier,
 {
   type: 'submitMoves',
   payload: {